 Water can be a very dangerous element on the road for a motorcycle if a motorcyclist doesn’t know how to handle it.
 Many riders are under the misconception that their ride is not prone to hydroplaning because it only has two wheels and is much lighter than a car.
 This is indeed a myth.

-So, can a motorcycle hydroplane?
-A motorcycle is just as susceptible to hydroplaning as any other vehicle would be.
-The consequences of a motorcycle hydroplaning are much more severe than most vehicles.
-Motorcycle tire treads were designed to repel water, but the repelling of the water becomes much less effective at higher speeds on wet roads.
+Can a motorcycle hydroplane?
+It is possible for a motorcycle to hydroplane.
+Motorcycle tire treads were designed to repel water, but the repelling of water becomes much less effective at higher speeds on wet roads.
+Because of this, hydroplaning on a motorcycle is more likely to occur on freeways or highways.

 All the functions of a motorcycle that have to do with controlling and directing the motorcycle all depend on the friction between the road and the two tires.
 Motorcycle tire treads are designed to channel water that comes between it and the road to keep that needed friction and control the bike needs.
 If a motorcycle and it’s tires encounter more water than it can dissipate, hydroplaning occurs.